agentmishra/wordpress_external_login_plugin/readme.txt

 == Frequently Asked Questions ==

+= How does the plugin log someone in? =

+To give an idea of whether this plugin does the job you need it to, here is the basic logic flow:
+1. User logs in to the normal WordPress login screen.
+2. We hash the users password with the method and salt (if given) that is chosen in the settings
+3. We so a simple SQL query to the external database to see if their username and the hashed password match a user.
+4. We create or update the details of the new user.
+5. We log that user in
+6. When the user logs out of Wordpress the Wordpress session ends

+Please note that this system is built for the login process to be a completely different login process to anything else.
+If you are looking for Single Sign On (log in to one website and you're logged in else where) you should be looking for a OAuth solution in my opinion.

 = How do I add a port to the database connection? =

 For ports that differ the standard 3306, add them to the end of the host separated by a colon eg: 'localhost:3306'.